iamprim0rdial/cyber-security-notes/Networking/Basic.md

-## OSI Model:

-The OSI (Open Systems Interconnection) model is a framework/reference model that tell how the data is transmitted between computers over a network.
- - 7 different layers: Each of which is responsible for performing a specific task.
-   - These layers are:

-1. **Physical Layer:** This layer deals with the physical components of the network, such as cables, transmitters, and receivers.
-2. **Data Link Layer:** This layer is responsible for the reliable delivery of data over the physical layer by adding error checking and flow control to the data.
-3. **Network Layer:** This layer provides the routing and addressing of data, allowing it to travel from one network to another.
-4. **Transport Layer:** This layer is responsible for ensuring that data is transmitted reliably and in the correct order, by using techniques like flow control and error correction.
-5. **Session Layer:** This layer manages the communication sessions between applications and ensures that the data is transmitted in an orderly manner.
-6. **Presentation Layer:** This layer deals with the format and compression of data, ensuring that it can be understood by the application.
-7. **Application Layer:** This layer is the highest layer and deals with the user-end applications and services, such as email and web browsing.

-Each layer of the OSI model communicates with the layer above and below it, allowing data to be transmitted from one computer to another in a standardized and organized way

 ---
 ## TOPOLOGY
 **Defination:** Topology is the physical or logical layout that tell how computers and devices connect and communicate with each other in a network.